-Materials may express extreme views veapons, crime and racism which would be e.g. some use the web to publish information on weapons, crime and racism which would be restricted elsewhere.
+Materials may express extreme views

+e.g. some use the web to publish information on weapons, crime and racism which would be restricted elsewhere.

 There is access to unsuitable video / internet games.

 There is an inability to evaluate the quality, accuracy and relevance of information on the Internet.
 Materials may contain misleading and inaccurate information e.g. some use the web to promote activities which are harmful such as anorexia or bulimia.